S3-working-group/s3-practical-guide/src/introduction/driver.md

 ## Drivers

-A **driver** is the source of motivation for action in a specific situation (the "why"): something an individual, a group, or organization needs (or requires) in the context of achieving their objectives.
+A **driver** is a person’s or a group's motive for responding to a specific situation.

 Drivers: